arvehisa/audio_transcription/README.md

 ## Setup Instructions
 To get started with this project, follow these steps:

-1. **Specify the Audio Device Name**: Update the code with the name of your audio input device.
+1. Specify the audio device name
-2. **Set the SageMaker Endpoint**: Define the `ENDPOINT_NAME` environment variable with your SageMaker Endpoint name.
+2. Specify your sagemaker endpoin name

 ## Prerequisites
 Ensure you have the following installed and configured: